vd-wro/VD26/docs/11_other_resources.md

 * **Ultrasonic Sensors**: Before installation, it’s needed to carefully straighten the ultrasonic sensor pins with pliers.
 When sliding the sensor into its friction-fit mount, only the left and right units should be secured with wire to ensure proper alignment and operation.

-* **Pixy Calibration**: It’s important to cover the Pixy’s lens with your finger during initialization to properly calibrate its brightness settings.
+* **Pixy Calibration**: It’s crucial to cover the Pixy’s lens with your finger during initialization to calibrate its brightness and avoid variable exposition due to slight lighting changes during power-up.

 ---